Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 - This season, he's accounted for 20.0% of his team's three-pointers made, averaging 4.9 per game.

+- On the glass, the Lakers are ranked 25th in the league, allowing 44.9 rebounds per contest.

-- The Lakers allow 44.9 rebounds per game, ranking 25th in the league.
+- The Lakers are the 15th-ranked team in the NBA, allowing 25.7 assists per contest.

-- In terms of assists, the Lakers have conceded 25.7 per contest, 15th in the league.
+- In terms of 3-pointers, the Lakers are ranked 18th in the NBA, allowing 12.5 makes per game.

 Stephen Curry vs. the Lakers